 A puppy will need to be taught to be alone for shorter time periods before you leave for a longer block and should never be left longer than the puppy can hold its bladder, as it can make toilet training harder.

 Senior dogs and/or a particularly placid pooch may be happy left alone for longer periods of time, as they’re more likely to sleep the day away and not realize how long you’ve been gone.

 If you work long hours and plan to leave your dog for 8-10 hours, five days a week, you may want to consider hiring someone to come and spend time with your dog, let him outside to relieve himself and even take him for a quick walk in the middle of the day.

 Training your dogs that it’s okay to be home alone can make them happier and more content while you’re out and about.
 There are plenty of ways to make being alone stimulating for them and to get them to associate good things with time on their own.

 This way you know that you can go out without worrying about them and you’ll come home to a happy dog and a home that’s as it was when you left.

-There are certain dog breeds that do very well when left alone.
-If you are considering adopting or purchasing a dog and know you’ll have to leave them alone, you should consider one of the following breeds
+There are certain dogs that do very well when left home alone.
+If you are considering adopting or purchasing dogs and know you’ll have to leave them home alone, you should consider one of the following breeds